-EDCE 404 Educational Measurements (3)

-EDCE 405 Dynamics of Individual Behavior (3)

-EDCE 460 The Exceptional Child (3)

-₩EDCE 550 Student Personnel Services (3)

-EDCE 554 Education and Career Planning (3)

-EDCE 561 Counseling Theory and Techniques (3)

-EDCE 564 Group Process Theory and Procedures (3)

-EDCE 565 Fieldwork in Guidance (6)

-EDCE 696 Research Project (or approved elective) (3)
+- EDCE 554 Education and Career Planning (3) - EDCE 561 Counseling Theory and Techniques (3) - EDCE 564 Group Process Theory and Procedures (3) - EDCE 565 Fieldwork in Guidance (6) - EDCE 696 Research Project (or an approved elective) (3)

+ELECTIVE PROGRAM
-Elective program The elective program is for students whose educational needs do not include California state certification for counseling in grades K-12.
-It is primarily for counselors in higher education, residence halls, or social service agencies and clinics where the Pupil Personnel Services Credential is not required.
-It also provides an alternative fifth-year program for classroom teachers and administrators who are interested in improving their interpersonal helping skills without any particular concern for the state counseling credential.

-All courses marked with an asterisk () in the previous listing are required for the elective program.
-An additional 18 units of electives are to be chosen in consultation with the departmental adviser.
-At least three of these elective units must be in educational foundations or psychology.
+The elective program provides a Master of Arts degree for students whose educational goals do not include a need for the California counseling credential.
+It is primarily for counselors in higher education, residence halls, social service agencies, and clinics where the state credential is not important.
+It also provides an alternative fifth-year program for classroom teachers or for administrators who are interested in improving their interpersonal helping skills within a relatively nonstructured program.
+The basic requirements for the degree are the same as those given in the previous listing of courses for the state credential program.
+In the area of specialization the mandatory core courses are: EDCE 404, EDCE 405, EDCE 561, EDCE 564.
+An additional 18 units of electives from COUNSELOR EDUCATION or cognate areas are to be chosen in consultation with a departmental adviser.
+At least three of these elective units are usually taken in EDCE 565.

+SUPPLEMENTARY PROGRAMS

+In conjunction with the Master of Arts degree in counseling and guidance, emphasis may be directed toward a residence hall concentration, an SDA credential, a state credential, or a community college credential.
+These supplementary programs may be developed within the scope of either the state credential program or the elective program.

-Residence hall concentration A supplementary concentration in residence hall counseling and management is available to candidates who include specified courses and experiences in their program for the Master of Arts in counselor education.
+Residence hall concentration A supplementary concentration in residence hall counseling and management is available to candidates who complete specified courses and experiences.
 The purpose of the concentration is to provide an acquaintance with the role of a residence hall dean and/or counselor in a Seventh-day Adventist academy or college.
 Criteria for the supplementary concentration include the following:

-- 1. Completion of a Master of Arts degree in counselor education. - 2.
-Completion of the following courses and experiences with a grade not less than B in each.
-These courses may be taken as a part of the master's degree sequence or they may be in addition to degree requirements:
+1. Completion of a Master of Arts degree in counseling and guidance.

+2. Completion of the following courses with a grade not less than B in each.
+These courses may be taken as a part of the master's degree sequence or they may be additional.
-EDCE 444 Residence Hall Counseling Program (2)

-EDCE 566 Residence Hall Practicum (3)

-EDCE 689A Work Conference: Peer Leadership Development (2) or EDCE 694C Seminar: Peer Counseling (3)
+EDCE 444 Residence Hall Counseling Program (2) EDCE 566 Residence Hall Practicum (3) EDCE 689A Work Conference: Peer Leadership Development (2 or EDCE 694C Seminar: Peer Counseling (3) EDCE 694B Seminar: Counseling Adventist Youth (3)